On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Stability of solutions on pseudoconvex manifolds with boundary satisfying condition

-\bib{MR2693230}{book}{ author={Yie, S.~L.}, title={Solutions of {C}auchy-{R}iemann equations on pseudoconvex domain with nonsmooth boundary}, publisher={ProQuest LLC, Ann Arbor, MI}, date={1995}, url={http://gateway.proquest.com.ezproxy.library.wisc.edu/openurl?url_ver=Z39.88-2004&rft_val_fmt=info:ofi/fmt:kev:mtx:dissertation&res_dat=xri:pqdiss&rft_dat=xri:pqdiss:9601610}, note={Thesis (Ph.D.)--Purdue University}, review={\MR{2693230}}, }
+\bib{MR2693230}{book}{ author={Yie, S.L.}, title={Solutions of {C}auchy-{R}iemann equations on pseudoconvex domain with nonsmooth boundary}, publisher={ProQuest LLC, Ann Arbor, MI}, date={1995}, url={http://gateway.proquest.com.ezproxy.library.wisc.edu/openurl?url_ver=Z39.88-2004&rft_val_fmt=info:ofi/fmt:kev:mtx:dissertation&res_dat=xri:pqdiss&rft_dat=xri:pqdiss:9601610}, note={Thesis (Ph.D.)--Purdue University}, review={\MR{2693230}}, }

-\bib{MR1757879}{article}{ author={Zampieri, G.}, title={{$q$}-pseudoconvexity and regularity at the boundary for solutions of the {$\overline\partial$}-problem}, date={2000}, ISSN={0010-437X}, journal={Compositio Math.}, volume={121}, number={2}, pages={155\ndash 162}, url={https://doi-org.ezproxy.library.wisc.edu/10.1023/A:1001811318865}, review={\MR{1757879}}, }
+\bib{MR1757879}{article}{ author={Zampieri, G.}, title={{$q$}-pseudoconvexity and regularity at the boundary for solutions of the {$\overline\partial$}-problem}, date={2000}, ISSN={0010-437X}, journal={Compositio Math.}, volume={121}, number={2}, pages={155\ndash 162}, url={https://doi.org/10.1023/A:1001811318865}, review={\MR{1757879}}, }

 \bib{MR1749685}{article}{ author={Zampieri, G.}, title={Solvability of the {$\overline\partial$} problem with {$C^\infty$} regularity up to the boundary on wedges of {${\bf C}^N$}}, date={2000}, ISSN={0021-2172}, journal={Israel J. Math.}, volume={115}, pages={321\ndash 331}, url={https://doi.org/10.1007/BF02810593}, review={\MR{1749685}}, }